 Eat slowly and chew well.
 Take small bites and enjoy each flavor.
 This helps your brain feel full faster.

-Try putting down your utensils between bites to slow down.
+Try putting down your utensils between bites to slow down your eating pace.
 This helps you eat more mindfully.

 Minimize Distractions

-By following these steps, you turn meals into mindful moments.
-Over time, this becomes a natural part of your life, helping you succeed in your weight loss journey.
+When following these steps, you make a meal mindful.
+Over time, this activity becomes part of life, so you are successful in a weight-loss journey.

 Get Enough Sleep